Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

   - +0.1 Each step agent's hand is in goal location.
 - Behavior Parameters:
-  - Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm Rigidbodies.
+  - Vector Observation space: 26 variables corresponding to position, rotation, velocity, and angular velocities of the two arm rigid bodies.
   - Vector Action space: (Continuous) Size of 4, corresponding to torque applicable to two joints.
   - Visual Observations: None.